×

 Qualify brokers.

-How do factoring companies assess risk?
+How does a factoring company assess risk?

 • Is a lack of cash flow making it challenging to operate your business day-to-day?